healthcare professionals

 First-Line Testing

-Screening tests (i.e. first line testing) is not the same for all porphyrias.
+Screening tests (i.e. first line testing) are not the same for all porphyrias.
 Testing must be tailored to the presenting symptoms and the type of porphyria suspected.

 *Obtain sample when symptoms are present, if possible

-Measurement of urine PBG should be combined with total urine porphyrins for first line testing.
-This is recommended even though porphyrin elevation is nonspecific, because porphyrins may remain increased longer than PBG in AHPs (especially in HCP and VP).
+Measurement of total urine porphyrins is recommended even though porphyrin elevation is nonspecific, because porphyrins may remain increased longer than PBG in AHPs (especially in HCP and VP).
 Urgent first line measurement of ALA is not essential, because ALA elevation from ADP or any other cause is always accompanied by increased porphyrins.

 Normal urine PBG and total porphyrins essentially rules out an AHP as the cause of concurrent symptoms.
 However, slight elevations of PBG and porphyrins may not support a diagnosis of AHP, especially with more sensitive methods that result in a narrow reference range.